thesmartwon/OpenChess-Python/README.md

 This is an cross-platform open-source Chess GUI written in python that can be used for playing or analyzing large amounts of chess games.

 ## Philosophy
-It is still in its very early stages of development,  simple, fun, and videogame-like.
-Keep the board and the game of chess, not the features, the focus.
-All the features in ChessBase are to be supported, however.
+The goal is to keep the board and the game of chess, not the features, the focus.
+I want chess to be simple, fun, and videogame-like.
+All the (useful, widely-used) features in ChessBase are to be supported.

 There are some problems that I have with current chess GUIs:
 - There's too much going on at every screen.